hipsheep/volley-wrapper/README.md

 # Usage
 On this section I will explain how to use Volley Wrapper in your project.

-## Initialisation
+## Initialization
-The first thing you'll need to do before you start using Volley Wrapper to send requests is to initialise it.
+The first thing you'll need to do before you start using Volley Wrapper to send requests is to initialize it.
 This can be done by using one of the methods shown below.

 * If you want Volley Wrapper to create a default `RequestQueue`, then use this method: